NiTRO Creative Matters

 More from this issue

-Strides have been made to tackle the lack of gender equality within the screen industry but despite this only 14% of all directors are women, 27% producers, 20% writers, 17% editors and 7% cinematographers – statistics that have barely changed in 20 years … Given that within tertiary education the gender balance on film courses is close to 50:50 this is extremely troubling.
+By Lucy Brown — Strides have been made to tackle the lack of gender equality within the screen industry but despite this only 14% of all directors are women, 27% producers, 20% writers, 17% editors and 7% cinematographers –statistics that have barely changed in 20 years (Calling the Shots).

-ACUADS, The Australian Council of University Art and Design Schools, is the national peak body for the university visual arts, crafts and design disciplines.
+By Professor Kit Wise — ACUADS, The Australian Council of University Art and Design Schools is the national peak body for the university visual arts, crafts and design disciplines.
 ACUADS represents over 20 Australian university art and design faculties, schools and departments and other academic units offering university degrees at undergraduate and postgraduate levels; as well as Vocational Education providers and private institutions.

-When I completed my undergraduate studies in art school in Singapore, I remember thinking I knew the theatre that I didn’t want to make, and not the theatre I wanted to make.
+By Jamie Lewis — When I completed my undergraduate studies in art school in Singapore, I remember thinking I knew the theatre that I didn’t want to make, and not the theatre I wanted to make.
 I then lapped up the opportunity to undertake a postgraduate diploma in Australia a year later.
-I had already begun working in the “industry” two years before my tertiary creative arts education; yet for the entire duration of both undergraduate and postgraduate studies – I could only call myself an art student; not yet an artist.